原文链接: Stable Diffusion: 利用Latent Diffusion Models实现高分辨率图像合成

 High-Resolution Image Synthesis with Latent Diffusion Models

-Generative Models for Image Synthesis Diffusion Probabilistic Models (DM) Two-Stage Image Synthesis
+Generative Models for Image Synthesis Diffusion Probabilistic Models (DM) Two-Stage Image Synthesis06 Method descriptions

 we utilize an autoencoding model which learns a space that is perceptually equivalent to the image space, but offers significantly reduced computational complexity.